-Note 2: Prescriptive elective to be selected from ECED courses, SPED courses, EDCI 3800, EDCI 4010, ENGL 4710, CMST 3118, PSYC 4060, or PSYC 4083.
+Note 2: Prescriptive elective to be selected from ECED courses, SPED courses, EDCI 3800, EDCI 4010, ENGL 4710, CMST 3118, PSYC 4060, PSYC 4083, or course with advisor's permission.

-■ Certification-Only Program Alternative Path Elementary Education, Grades 1-5
+■ Certification-Only Alternate Path Program: Grades 1-5, Elementary Education.

-The Certification-Only Program Alternative Path Elementary Education is intended to allow potential applicants with a non-teacher education baccalaureate degree from a regionally accredited university to earn their certification in elementary education.
+The Certification-Only Alternate Path Program for Education allows potential applicants with a non-education baccalaureate degree from a regionally accredited university to earn their certification in elementary education.
 The curriculum allows those interested in becoming elementary teachers (grades 1-5) to take prescribed courses to fulfill state requirements for certification.

-To be admitted to the Certification-Only Program Alternative Path (Grades 1-5), candidates must
+To be admitted to the Certification-Only Alternate Path Program (Grades 1-5), candidates must

-- 1. be accepted to the university; - possess a baccalaureate degree from a regionally accredited university and have an overall GPA of at least 2.5 on all undergraduate coursework; - 3. complete the admissions application for the Certification-Only Program Alternative Path; - pass the following Core Academic Skills for Educators tests: Reading (5712), Writing (5722), and Mathematics (5732).
-The requirement is waived for those possessing an ACT score of 22+ or an SAT score of 1030+; - 5. pass PRAXIS II: content-specific subject area examination (Elementary Education Content Knowledge 5014): - verify computer literacy ("C" or higher in basic computer course or passing score on LSUA's Computer Competency Exam); - complete background check with LSUA or parish in which observation and participation requirements will be met. - 8. receive Department of Education faculty approval of completed application for entry into LSUA's Certification-Only Program Alternative Path, Grades 1-5.
+- 1. be accepted to the university; - possess a baccalaureate degree from a regionally accredited university and have an overall GPA of at least 2.5 on all undergraduate coursework: - pass the following Core Academic Skills PRAXIS tests: Reading (5712), Writing (5722), and Mathematics (5732).
+The requirement is waived for those possessing an ACT score of 22+, or an SAT score of 1030+, or a master's degree; - 4. pass PRAXIS II: Elementary Education Content Knowledge 5001: - Content Subtest Reading 5002; - Content Subtest MATH 5003; - Content Subtest Social Studies 5004; - Content Subtest Science 5005; - 5. complete the admissions application and submit to the Department of Education; - demonstrate computer competency by passing a computer competency examination or successfully completing CMIS 1000; - complete background check with LSUA or parish in which observation and participation requirements will be met; - 8. receive Department of Education faculty approval of completed application for entry into LSUA's Certification-Only Alternate Path Program: Grades 1-5, Elementary Education.